MasterBuilder8/alx-pre_course/README.md

-My second readme
-Here is flexing software engineering
+My second readme, here is to software  engineering